lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 A week is never typical.
 In fact, very rarely do I plan specific tasks more than 2 days ahead of time aside from tasks such as sending out newsletter updates or deploying a set of features.

 I typically think about my tasks in terms of product, engineering and marketing.
-There's also support but that happens sporadically.
+There's also support but that happens regardless of whatever else is going on.

 In the last 7 days as the company of one behind Lunch Money, here's what I got done:

-* **\[Product\]** Launched an internal beta testers program
+* **Product:** Launched an internal beta testers program
-* **\[Engineering\]** Wrapped up a 2-week long refactor of some core components
+* **Engineering:** Wrapped up a 2-week long refactor of some core components on the client-side
-* **\[Marketing\]** Sent out a newsletter to 3000+ people about the latest features on Lunch Money
+* **Marketing:** Sent out a newsletter to 3000+ people about the latest features on Lunch Money
-* **\[Engineering\]** Started and finished 2 major features: advanced transaction filters and "every two weeks" recurring
+* **Engineering:** Started and finished 2 major features: advanced transaction filters and "every two weeks" recurring
-* **\[Product\]** Launched to beta testers
+* **Product:** Launched new features (in addition to other improvements and bug fixes) to beta testers
-* **\[Support\]** Replied to over 100 support tickets
+* **Support:** Replied to over 100 support tickets
-* **\[Networking\]** Had 5x one hour networking Zoom calls
+* **Networking:** Had 5x one hour networking Zoom calls
-* **\[Marketing\]** Experienced a surge in sign ups due to being mentioned on a Dutch podcast
+* **Marketing:** Experienced a surge in sign ups due to being mentioned on a Dutch podcast

+## Learning to juggle it all

 My favorite thing about being a solo founder is all the different hats I get to wear.
 I love being able to switch between completely different tasks because I feel it keeps the job interesting and helps refresh my mind.

-For instance, working on feature improvements and bug fixes might tire me out and switching over to a marketing tasks allows me to use a different part of my brain and it feels like a break while still being productive overall. _I just finished a major refactor and pushed out 2 major changes to beta, so writing this blog post right now feels like a vacation for my brain._
+For instance, working on feature improvements and bug fixes might tire me out and switching over to a marketing tasks allows me to use a different part of my brain and it feels like a break while still being productive overall.

+_Case in point: I just finished a major refactor and pushed out 2 major changes to beta, so writing this blog post right now feels like a vacation for my brain._

-If it's not already obvious, I like being hyper-efficient.
-Even though I am a solo founder, I can still run things in parallel.
-As an example, a few weeks ago I sent out a quarterly user survey to new subscribers.
+If it's not already obvious, I like being hyper-efficient (without burning myself out, obviously).
+Even though I am a solo founder and have only a singular available thread at any given time, I can still automate, optimize and parallelize processes.
+As a simple example, a few weeks ago I sent out a quarterly user survey to new subscribers.
 Sending that out quickly took virtually no time but for the next 3 weeks I could work on other things while the survey was collecting responses.

 As Lunch Money grows in user base and complexity, I have been able to identify various areas for improvements and optimizations in order to alleviate the overall workload.
-I will now share my best tips, peppered in with anecdotes from my own app and experiences, and hopefully you'll be able to draw some learnings and inspirations for your own situation.
+In this post, I will share my most successful strategies, peppered with anecdotes from my own app and experiences.

 ## Optimizing Customer Support

 Customer support is one of the most important pillars of a SaaS business and should not slip.
 I always thought that if I were to hire someone, it would be to do customer support but I've been slowly moving away from that idea.
-The fact that I get to speak directly the users and that users know it's me on the other end of that email is so valuable to Lunch Money's branding and commitment to users.
+The fact that I get to speak directly the users and that users know it's me on the other end of that email is so valuable to Lunch Money's branding and commitment to users and I don't want to risk ideas or frustrations being lost in translation.

+On average, I receive almost 400 support emails per month and I had to figure out a way to continuously stay on top of this.
+I always knew that this would be the hardest part of the business to scale if I wanted to stay a company of one.

 ### How do support tickets work at Lunch Money?

-Don't be shocked, but all support emails go directly to my email inbox.
+All support emails go directly to my email inbox.
 Every page of Lunch Money has access to a "Feedback widget" at the bottom right of the screen.
-Clicking on it opens up a textarea wherein users can submit feedback, questions, bug reports, or whatever else is on their mind and it sends it through to straight to my inbox.
+Clicking on it opens up a text area wherein users can submit feedback, questions, bug reports, or whatever else is on their mind and it sends it through to straight to my inbox.

 <Screenshot>